Kishen35/FlyThru/README.md

 ### 2. Resource Creation
 FlyThru relies on three main resources which are Azure Speech Service, Azure OpenAI, and Azure CosmosDB.

+Azure OpenAI needs to have a gpt model (existing version runs on gpt-35-turbo-16k for more tokens) deployed under the name `flythru-ai`.

 Azure Cosmos DB needs to have three containers [`client`, `item`, `order`] with `clientEmail` as the partition key and `id` as the primary key for each.

 Once these resources have been created, the secrets are to be stored in a `config.py` file.